Sub-Saharan Africa: Music

 Traditional sub-Saharan African music is as diverse as the region's various populations.
 The common perception of sub-Saharan African music is that it is rhythmic music centered around the drums.
 This is partially true.
 A large part of sub-Saharan music, mainly among speakers of Niger–Congo and Nilo-Saharan languages, is rhythmic and centered around the drum.
 Sub-Saharan music is polyrhythmic, usually consisting of multiple rhythms in one composition.
 Dance involves moving multiple body parts.
 These aspects of sub-Saharan music has been transferred to the new world by enslaved sub-Saharan Africans and can be seen in its influence on music forms as samba, jazz, rhythm and blues, rock and roll, salsa, reggae and rap music.

-But sub-Saharan music involves a lot of music with strings, horns, and very little poly-rhythms.
-Music from the eastern sahel and along the nile, among the Nilo-Saharan, made extensive use of strings and horns in ancient times.
-Among the Afro-Asiatics of Northeast Africa, we see extensive use of string instruments and the pentatonic scale.
-Dancing involve swaying body movements and footwork.
+Some forms of sub-Saharan African music use strings, horns, and very little poly-rhythms.
+Music from the eastern Sahel and along the Nile, among the Nilo-Saharan, made extensive use of strings and horns in ancient times.
+Among the Afro-Asiatics of Northeast Africa, there is extensive use of string instruments and the pentatonic scale.
+Dancing involves swaying body movements and footwork.
 Among the San is extensive use of string instruments with emphasis on footwork.

-Modern sub-Saharan African music has been influence by music from the New World (Jazz, Salsa, Rhythm and Blues etc.) vice versa being influenced by enslaved sub-Saharan Africans.
+Modern sub-Saharan African music has been influenced by music from the New World (Jazz, Salsa, Rhythm and Blues etc.) vice versa being influenced by enslaved sub-Saharan Africans.
 Popular styles are Mbalax in Senegal and Gambia, Highlife in Ghana, Zoblazo in Ivory Coast, Makossa in Cameroon, Soukous in the Democratic Republic of Congo, Kizomba in Angola, and Mbaqanga in South Africa.
 New World styles like Salsa, R&B/Rap, Reggae, and Zouk also have widespread popularity.